Auto-Generated Tests

 Where <test-types> is a space-separated list of:

-You can use one or both types:
+You can use one or more types:

 auto: [invalid] # Only invalid tests